readandprogress/reading.is-a.dev/_drafts/backlog-revamp.md

 Cliking on a entry opens is repectful page.
 This is the only way to reach these pages.
 Keeping the side nav bar tidy,

 ## What's Next?

-Like I said I'm still working on these, but I already have more things I like to add like linking the games etc to their official pages for easier shopping and adding a see also section to link articles or posts that mention it.
+Like I said I'm still working on these, but I already have more things I like to add like linking the games, anime etc to their official pages for those of you who are curios who want to know more and adding a see also section to link articles or posts that mention it.

 For now I hope this was helpful if your thinking of doing something similar.
 If you checked my backlog page you may have noticed that I've been watching Mobile Suit Gundam GquuuuX and I've been enjoying it greatly!
-Currently taking notes and I plan on writing a post about next month.
+Currently taking notes and I plan on writing a post about it next month.
 Stay tuned!